Ruffed Grouse in Algonquin Provincial Park

 Further in Algonquin Park, near Lake of Two Rivers, we happened upon this Ruffed Grouse eating buds while attempting to sit in a low bush.
 The grouse was intent on the task as it eagerly nipped off bits of vegetation.
 Ruffed Grouse are omnivores and therefore eat buds, leaves and berries, but they will also eat insects.

-In this video that Bob filmed, you get a really good opportunity to observe the meticulous work of the Ruffed Grouse as it plucks off the best buds on the tree.
+In this video, you get a really good opportunity to observe the meticulous work of the Ruffed Grouse as it plucks off the best buds on the tree.

-The Ruffed Grouse had a firm hold on the slim twigs of the bush, but threatened to lose its balance as it moved about because the small branches could barely support its weight.
+The Ruffed Grouse had a firm hold on the slim twigs of the bush, but threatened to lose its balance as it moved along their length because the small branches could barely support its weight.

 Ruffed Grouse, which do not migrate, are a common year-round sight in Algonquin Park and the surrounding forests.
-This past summer, when driving into the dock at Black Lake in Haliburton County, we had occasion to see another one of these woodland birds.
+One summer, when driving into the dock at Black Lake in Haliburton County, we had occasion to see another one of these woodland birds.

 The thrumming of a Grouse could be heard in the undergrowth as we progressed through the bush.
 After finally pinpointing its location, there was only time for a couple of pictures before it vanished into a thicket.

-Upon one occasion, when we returned to the cottage after an afternoon of hiking, we were saddened to find that a Ruffed Grouse had been killed when it flew into a glass window and broke its neck.
+On another visit to the cottage, we spent an afternoon hiking, and upon returning to the cottage, we were saddened to find that a Ruffed Grouse had been killed when it flew into a glass window and broke its neck.
 What a loss of such a beautiful bird.